 You need to do this even if you have tested negative as you could still be incubating the virus.

 During isolation, you should physically distance yourself from other unexposed people in your home.
-You should be especially mindful of any vulnerable individuals or people who are shielding.
+You should be especially mindful of any vulnerable individuals.

 Others in your household do not need to isolate as long as you have no symptoms.